CogentRedTester/mpv-scripts/README.md

 ## editions-notification
 Prints a message on the OSD if editions are found in the file, and temporarily switches the osd-playing-message to the editions-list property when switching.
 This makes it easier to tell the number and names while navigating editions.

+## ftp-opts
+Changes some options when using the ftp protocol.
+Currently just sets the ordered-chapters-files option to look for a playlist in the source directory.

 ## music-mode
 Switches to a music profile when an audio file is being played and switches back when a non-audio file is played